pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: bbox

-      The bounding box of the table given as a tuple `(x0, y0, x1, y1)`.
-This is the rectangle that contains all cells of the table.
+      The bounding box of the union of cells belonging to the table header, given as a tuple (x0, y0, x1, y1).
+This rectangle contains all table header cells.

       :type:`Rect`